Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Could an ASI predict ones intuition regarding any thought experiment, and thus could in principle perfect the method of cases?

+### Thought Experiments

+Proof by contradictions are not inuitionistically valid.
+Fine Ig??

+Nortons argumentative view, some claim he is vague, so I will formalize this notion:

+a thought experiment is a theory $T$.

+Usually meant to show some subtheory $T_s\subset T$ is contradictory, either by elliciting intuitions (by being an intuition pump) or as is often done in science, demonstrate ways a theory is logically contradictory in some situations.

+We may sometimes ellicit intuitions

 ## Reflective Equilibrium

 Instead of just going by intuitions, we can sometimes reject intuitions, if they're for instance, not strong enough.

+Reflections on reflective equilibrium.

+Not a solution, they are just as dependent on irrational intuitions as any other, and maybe accoridng to experimental philosophy (todo: check this out) that our strongest intuitions are only sometimes in agreement, and less subject to change.
+But where to draw the line?